hamzaalumich/DSB-SC-SIGNAL-RECOVERY-MATLAB/README.md

 # DSB-SC Signal Recovery with Spectral Filtering in MATLAB

-A MATLAB implementation of a complete Double-Sideband Suppressed-Carrier (DSB-SC) communication and signal-recovery chain using real audio, recorded noise, additive white Gaussian noise, narrowband interference, spectral analysis, digital filtering, and coherent demodulation.
+A MATLAB implementation of a complete Double-Sideband Suppressed-Carrier communication system using real audio, channel-noise modeling, FFT analysis, Welch power spectral density estimation, digital filtering, coherent demodulation, and quantitative signal-recovery evaluation.

+---

 ## Overview

-This project investigates the transmission and recovery of an amplitude-modulated audio signal under different channel-noise conditions.
+This project investigates the transmission and recovery of an amplitude-modulated audio signal under multiple channel-noise conditions.

 A real audio recording is used as the baseband message.
 The signal is preprocessed, modulated using DSB-SC modulation with a 10 kHz carrier, corrupted by noise and interference, analyzed in the time and frequency domains, filtered, coherently demodulated, and reconstructed.

 Two channel conditions are evaluated:

 1. Recorded audio noise
-2. Additive White Gaussian Noise (AWGN) with narrowband interference
+2. Additive White Gaussian Noise combined with narrowband interference

-Recovery performance is measured using:
+Recovery performance is evaluated using:

-- Signal-to-Noise Ratio (SNR)
+- Signal-to-Noise Ratio
-- Mean Squared Error (MSE)
+- Mean Squared Error
-- Fast Fourier Transform (FFT) analysis
+- Fast Fourier Transform analysis
-- Welch Power Spectral Density (PSD) estimation
+- Welch Power Spectral Density estimation
 - Time-domain waveform comparison
-- Original-versus-recovered spectral comparison
+- Original-versus-recovered PSD comparison
 - Recovered audio playback

 ---